Archetypes of Dark Fantasy and Darker Reality in the Novel and the HBO Game of Thrones Series

 The Prince reflects that troubling scenario of not having anywhere to go.
 Even if you are 50 years old, this character may resonate with you because you may have had to deal with such elitists at one point in your early career.
 Maybe you have forgotten about such instances.
 Martin, through the character of Prince Joffery, helps remind you.

 There is also the dark cloud of bully archetypes are ever present in A Game of Thrones.
 Joffery, The Mountain, and King Robert are all examples of bullies.
 And yes, they are based on very real people with legitimate personality defects.
-Anyone who describes him/herself as a self-annointed geek likely has had to deal with such characters.

 The socially awkward with a love for fantasy, science-fiction, comics, and the like have always been considered easy targets for those that like to bully them.
 In here excellent work, Julie Smith in an excellent column in the New Orleans Beat notes that many a fantasy and science-fiction geeks will dream of far off worlds where they can invent kinship they are not able to find in the real world.